 Alf Hornborg is an anthropologist and Professor of Human Ecology at Lund University.
 His research focuses on theorizing the cultural and political dimensions of human-environmental relations in different societies in space and time.
 His books include The Power of the Machine; Global Ecology and Unequal Exchange; Global Magic; and Nature, Society, and Justice in the Anthropocene.
 He has also co-edited several collections at the intersection of anthropology, environmental history, political ecology, and ecological economics, including Rethinking Environmental History, The World System and the Earth System, and Ecology and Power.
-He holds a PhD in cultural anthropology from the University of Uppsala, and has taught at Uppsala and at the University of Gothenburg.
+He holds a PhD in cultural anthropology from the University of Uppsala.

 Contribution to GTI Roundtable On Money